frederic-perez/AmE-dictionary/data/idioms.md

 __chew the fat__ To chat or gossip.
 __chew the/(one’s) cud__ To think deeply; to be deeply involved in private thought.
 (Alludes to the cow’s habit of bringing food back from the first stomach into the mouth to chew it, called chewing the cud.) _He’s chewing his cud about what to do next._
 __chicken feed__ A small amount of money.
+__chillax__ _slang_ Calm down and relax. _You can dance to your favorite tune, chillax, or have friends over._
+__chillaxing__ _slang_ Relaxing.
+A portmanteau of “chilling” and “relaxing,” often shortened colloquially to “chillaxin’.” _We’re just chillaxin’ and watching some TV, if you want to join us._
 __chip away__ :dart: __1__ To break off fragments of something. _We won’t be able to move this huge rock until we chip away at it and make it smaller._ __2__ To come off of something in small pieces. _The paint is so old that it has completely chipped away from this side of the house._ __3__ To complete small, incremental portions of a task. _Try not to get too overwhelmed about cleaning the house and just chip away at it one room at a time._
 __chip in__
 __chip on (someone) shoulders__ :nine::dart: (chip on his shoulder, chip on one’s shoulder) A disposition to quarrel. _Let’s walk into that meeting tomorrow with a chip on our shoulders._